Xp11.2 duplication: TSPYL2

 Testis-Specific Protein Y-encoded (TSPY) Like 2 (TSPYL2) codes for a member of the TSPY-like/SET/nucleosome assembly protein-1 superfamily and is located on the X chromosome at Xp11.22.
 The encoded protein is localized to the nucleolus where it functions in chromatin remodeling and as an inhibitor of cell-cycle progression.
 Consistent with a possible role for Tspyl2 pathways in neurodevelopment, Xp11.2 microduplication incorporating the TSPYL2 locus has been reported in male patients with Attention Deficit Hyperactivity Disorder.

 SHROOM4

 Shroom Family Member 4 (SHROOM4), also known as KIAA1202, encodes a member of the APX/Shroom family, which contains an N-terminal PDZ domain and a C-terminal ASD2 motif.
-It is located on the X chromosome at Xp11.22 and is mainly associated with the Stocco dos Santos X-linked mental retardation syndrome characterized by cognitive disabilities.
+It is located on the X chromosome at Xp11.22 and is mainly associated with the Stocco dos Santos X-linked intellectual disability syndrome characterized by cognitive disabilities.
 The encoded protein may play a role in cytoskeletal architecture.
 Symptoms of SHROOM4 gene mutations in the original family described by Stocco dos Santos include severe intellectual disability, bilateral congenital hip luxation and short stature.
 The SHROOM4 gene was also found to be disrupted in two unrelated females with mild to moderate intellectual disabilities.
 Other features included delayed or no speech, seizures, kyphosis and hyperactivity.
 Carrier females displayed seizures and depression.
 No mutations in SHROOM4 were identified in more than 1000 control X chromosomes.